Successful New Testament church and discipleship requires that we re-align our concept of “worship.”

 At least, not according to the New Testament.

-“Worship” in the New Testament means a life of reverent obedience.
+“Worship” in the New Testament means living lives of sacrificial service and reverent obedience.

 That’s it, pure and simple.